Skip to main content

 Indigenous Health Ph.D.

-Your hard work can close the gap in disease disparities for diverse populations.
+Your hard work can help close the health gap between populations.

 UND's doctoral degree in Indigenous Health is the first of its kind in the United States or Canada.
 It will give you a deeper understanding of the unique health issues facing Indigenous populations.
 With its evidence-based approach to Indigenous health, the program prepares you to join the elite group of forward-thinking, culturally aware experts.
 We are setting new standards in the promoting Indigenous Health worldwide.